prajwaldahal/prajwaldahal/README.md

 - 🎓 **Bachelor's in Computer Applications (BCA)** graduate
 - 💻 Passionate about crafting **mobile applications** with smooth user experiences
 - 📊 Keen on **data analysis** — transforming raw data into meaningful insights
+- 🌱 Skilled in various languages and technologies: **Flutter, Python, Java, C#, C**, and more
 - 🧪 I share academic experiments and lab works at 👉 [BCA Labs](https://github.com/bca-labs)
 - 📫 Reach me at **prajwaldahal072@gmail.com**